-The proposed new use is a community bakery programme to service the local businesses as well as helping to fund the upkeep of the church.
-The space has been carefully considered to allow continuing regular worship and quiet contemplation, flexible community space and areas for demonstrations, serving the new bakery business.
+The proposed new use of the community bakery programme will service the local businesses as well as helping to fund the upkeep of the church.
+The space has been carefully considered to allow continuing regular worship and quiet contemplation, flexible community space and demonstration areas, for the new bakery business.
 This re-ordering process will ensure that the church is able to sustain itself for years to come, whilst continuing to provide worship and community-led activities.

-The Grade II* listed building is small, and fitting the new bakery equipment appropriately in the space will be a challenge.
-To ensure that the space could accommodate its new function, RRA modelled the church and an intervention which is sympathetic, whilst maximizing the space available is the result.
+The Grade II* listed building is small so fitting the new bakery equipment appropriately into the available space will be a challenge.
+To ensure the space could accommodate its new function, RRA modelled the church and intervention to be sympathetic, whilst maximizing the space available.

-Working alongside Brampton Abbotts Church Reordering Group (BAcRG), RRA has consulted with the local community, met with the SAC and the Archdeacon of Hereford, gaining support and their endorsements.
+Working alongside Brampton Abbotts Church Reordering Group (BAcRG), RRA has consulted with the local community, met with the SAC and the Archdeacon of Hereford, gaining their support and endorsements.
 The scheme is progressing together with the community interest company and Herefordshire Diocese.

 Watch this space for updates…